JayKim88/one-page-website-project/README.md

 # one-page-website-project
-for HTML &amp; CSS practice
+for HTML & CSS practice